KimPaow/redux-blog/README.md

 ## Architecture

-`/components/` - contains all the UI components `/features/` - contains state management for the different features and logic for fetching data `/pages/` - the app entrypoint is in `_app`, and the landingpage is `index.jsx` `/theme/` - contains the design tokens and other theme data `/utils/` - a collection of hooks and other helpers `/store.js` - the global state is initiated and configured here
+- `/components/` - contains all the UI components.
+- `/features/` - contains state management for the different features and logic for fetching data.
+- `/pages/` - the app entrypoint is in `_app`, and the landingpage is `index.jsx`.
+- `/theme/` - contains the design tokens and other theme data.
+- `/utils/` - a collection of hooks and other helpers.
+- `/store.js` - the global state is initiated and configured here.

 ## Libraries used